 - How places were allocated at oversubscribed schools

-A second round of allocations, where any places that become available are re-allocated, will be completed first and you will be sent further details of the appeal process and date of any appeal hearing, if the admission authority remains unable to offer a place at your preferred school(s).
-As all places which become available within the school’s admission level will be allocated using the published admission criteria only, no automatic priority is given to those who have lodged an appeal as opposed to those just on the waiting list.
+A second round of allocations, where any places that become available are re-allocated, will be completed first and you will be sent further details of the appeal process and date of any appeal hearing, if the Admission Authority remains unable to offer a place at your preferred school(s).
+As all places which become available within the school’s admission level will be allocated using the published over subscription criteria only, no automatic priority is given to those who have lodged an appeal as opposed to those just on the waiting list.

 At infant class size appeals, the independent appeal panel can only look at: